marvinborner/bruijn/README.md

     <definition> ::= <identifier> = <expression>
     <line>       ::= <definition> | <expression> | <comment> | <import> | <test> | "\n"

+### Numerals

+Numbers in bruijn always have a sign in front of them or else they will be mistaken for De Bruijn indices.
+Generally the decimal representation is only syntactic sugar for its internal balanced ternary representation.
+We use balanced ternary because it’s a great compromise between performance and size (according to \[1\]).

+You don’t have to care about the internal side too much though, if you use the included operations from the standard library.
+The REPL even tries its best at displaying expressions that look like ternary numbers as decimal numbers in paranthesis next to it.

 ### Standard library

 You may want to use the included standard library to reach your